-In a subsequent analysis, we added two potential confounds: Male PSI and Female Sexual Satisfaction.
-The predicted interaction between Fertility Status and Male Sexual vs. Investment Attractiveness strengthened somewhat when these variables were controlled, F(1,14) = 6.33, P = 0.016.
+Investment Attractiveness strengthened somewhat when these variables were controlled, F(1,14) = 6.33, P = 0.016.
 The main effects of Male Overall Mate Value and breakup status also remained significant, F(1,14) = 11.89, P = 0.004, and F(1,14) = 12.42, P = 0.003.

 Sexual Satisfaction significantly interacted with Fertility Status, F(1,14) = 5.35, P = 0.037.
-Male partners of highly sexually satisfied women were particularly likely to become jealous and possessive mid-cycle.
-This is an unpredicted effect, and one that could be spurious given the number of unpredicted associations examined by virtue of our controls for potential confounds.
+Male partners of highly sexually satisfied women were particularly likely to become jealous and possessive midcycle.
+This is an unpredicted effect and one that could be spurious given the number of unpredicted associations examined by virtue of our controls for potential confounds.
 If robust, a possible explanation is that women with partners who are relatively high in investment as compared with sexual attractiveness (those for whom the cycle shifts in extrapair attraction and partner jealousy are greatest) report higher sexual satisfaction because their partners are more attentive to their sexual needs.

-In sum, the results support our second prediction: Men who are low on sexual attractiveness evidence the greatest increases in jealousy and possessiveness from the luteal to the fertile phase of their partners' cycles.
+In summary, the results support our second prediction: men who are low on sexual attractiveness evidence the greatest increases in jealousy and possessiveness from the luteal to the fertile phase of their partners' cycles.

-Prediction 3: Is female physical attractiveness associated with relatively high levels of male mate possessiveness across the cycle?
+Prediction 3: is female physical attractiveness associated with relatively high levels of male mate possessiveness across the cycle?

 As predicted, in the analysis on Male Jealousy and Possessiveness, Female Physical Attractiveness had a large main effect, F(1,17) = 16.02, P < 0.001.
-The Fertility Status x Female Physical Attractiveness interaction was also significant, F(1,17) = 5.64, P = 0.019 (see Fig. 3).
+The Fertility Status × Female Physical Attractiveness interaction was also significant, F(1,17) = 5.64, P = 0.019 (see Fig. 3).
 Men with attractive partners were more jealous and possessive overall, but the jealousy of men with less attractive partners shifted more as a function of their partners' fertility status.
 Simple main effects analyses revealed that Female Physical Attractiveness strongly predicted male jealousy during the luteal phase, t(17) = 3.46, P = 0.003, but not during the fertile phase, t(17) = 0.31, ns.

-With Male PSI and Female Sexual Satisfaction also controlled, both the main effect of Female Physical Attractiveness and its interaction with Fertility Status remained robust, F(1,14) = 16.04, P < 0.001, and F(1,14) = 6.40, P = 0.015, respectively.
+With Male PSI and Female Sexual Satisfaction also controlled, both the main effect of Female Physical

+Attractiveness and its interaction with Fertility Status remained robust, F(1,14) = 16.04, P < 0.001, and F(1,14) = 6.40, P = 0.015, respectively.

-In sum, the results support the prediction: The jealousy and possessiveness of men with physically attractive partners is generally higher than that of men with less attractive partners.
-The results also suggest that the jealousy and possessiveness of men with attractive partners extends across the cycle more so than the jealousy and possessiveness of men with less attractive partners, which is greatest when their partners are fertile.
+In summary, the results support the prediction: the jealousy and possessiveness of men with physically attractive partners are generally higher than those of men with less attractive partners.
+The results also suggest that the jealousy and possessiveness of men with attractive partners extend across the cycle more so than the jealousy and possessiveness of men with less attractive partners, which is greatest when their partners are fertile.

 What are the effects of fertility status, male sexual attractiveness, and female physical attractiveness on male positive inducements to fidelity?

 In exploratory analyses, we examined whether comparable effects would be found on male positive inducements to female fidelity, as reflected in women's reports of love and attention received from partners.